Ariunlag/semantic-datagov-metadata-profiler/README.md

 The outputs are intentionally reviewable CSV and Markdown files so researchers can inspect candidate clusters before making claims.

-## NIW Evidence Use

-For National Interest Waiver evidence preparation, this tool can help produce early artifacts showing a concrete technical problem, a reproducible method, and preliminary evidence from a nationally significant open government data catalog.
-The reports should be treated as supporting research material, not legal advice or final proof.

 ## Limitations

 - Metadata may be stale.